Retail Times — UK Retail News

 Maintenance, servicing, secure cash collection and chemical top-ups are all handled by AIR-serv, meaning store teams don’t need to access the equipment or manage cash handling processes – a known risk area for forecourt retailers.

-“Colleagues aren’t going to the far end of a car park to collect cash and potentially putting themselves at risk,” Stuart says.
+“Colleagues aren’t going to the far end of a car park to collect cash and potentially putting themselves at risk,” Peel says.
 “Removing the security vulnerability is a big weight off our minds.
 And it also allows Asda colleagues to focus on delivering a great in-store experience.”

 Further to this, the use of dedicated personnel for cash collection reduces the risk of discrepancies and supports accurate revenue reporting.

 AIR-serv also manages any customer queries, damage claims or refunds directly, further reducing operational complexity for retailers.
-“Things happen on busy forecourts,” Stuart explains.
+“Things happen on busy forecourts,” Peel explains.
 “Vehicles can clip equipment or machines can be damaged.
 AIR-serv takes care of all of that, which removes a lot of pressure from our teams.”

 For high-traffic forecourts, where minor incidents are common, this can represent a significant hidden cost saving.